- Useful Links

 Additionally, Judy also served as a member of the Board of Directors for the Girl Scouts of Southeast Pennsylvania.Judy received her B.S. and M.Ed. in agricultural education from Penn State University and completed the Executive Leadership Program through the Institute for Conservation Leadership and the Institute for the Management of Life-Long Education at Harvard University.
 She attributes her success to her parents who taught her that public service, a strong work ethic and personal integrity were the keys to a rewarding life.

-She has served as the Democratic chairman of the Senate Agriculture and Rural Affairs Committee since her election to the Senate in April 2011.
-During the current (2015-16) legislative session, she also is a member of the Senate Appropriations, Aging and Youth, Public Health and Welfare and State Government Committees.
+She serves as the Democratic chairman of the Senate Agriculture and Rural Affairs Committee and the Health & Human Services Committee.
+During the current (2017-18) legislative session, she also will serve as Vice Chair of the Senate Appropriations Committee and serve on the Aging & Youth, Local Government, State Government, Policy Committees.